-Prerequisites Sophomores must have completed Honors Algebra with a grade of B or
+Prerequisites Sophomores must have completed Honors Algebra with a grade of B or higher and obtain a science department recommendation.

 Through problems that engage and challenge, students explore a broad range of engineering topics including the mechanisms, the strengths of structures and materials, and automation.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.
-Students will complete an End of Course Assessment and results of that assessment may be used for college credit or scholarship opportunities, depending on the receiving institution.
+Students will complete an end of course assessment and results of that assessment may be used for college credit or scholarship opportunities, depending on the receiving institution.
 This is a certified "Project Lead the Way" course.